Skip to main content

 Ensure that both Runtime Audio Importer and Sound Wave instances are not prematurely garbage collected by maintaining a hard reference to them, which can be done by assigning them to separate variables using UPROPERTY(), TStrongObjectPtr, or any other method that prevents the object from being destroyed.

 First, you need to create a Runtime Audio Importer object.
-You should ensure it is treated as a strong reference by the garbage collector, which can be achieved by placing it as a separate variable in Blueprints.
-This prevents premature destruction of the object.
+You should ensure it is treated as a strong reference by the garbage collector.

 Create Runtime Audio Importer node